sarven/sarvendev/_drafts/contract-testing-on-examples.md

 ```

 ## Setting up CI/CD pipeline
-Contract tests needs to be integrated into the CI/CD pipeline.
+Contract tests need to be integrated into the CI/CD pipeline.
 Four steps are needed:
 1. Run the contract tests
 2. Publish the contracts to the broker
 3. Check if it's possible to release the new version of the service
-4. Record released version in the broker to know which version is currently running
+4. Record the released version in the broker to know which version is currently running

 ### Consumer jobs - PHP Backend
 Makefile config to run contract tests:

 ```makefile
 test-contract:
 	docker compose exec app vendor/bin/phpunit --config=phpunit.xml.dist --testsuite "Contract Tests"